AIRTucha/amonad/README.md

 #### isNone

-It exists as a stand alone function which checks wether object of any type is *None*
+It exists as a stand-alone function which checks whether an object of any type is *None*

 ```typescript
 isNone<T>(obj: any): obj is None<T>